Latest update: July 2021

 Sperm whales are a challenging species to estimate the abundance of.
-Since they dive for long periods of time, it is likely that many animals may be missed during sightings efforts along the transect lines, which would lead to a negatively biased estimate (Gunnlaugsson et al. 2009; Rogan et al. 2017; Hammond et al. 2017; Pike et al. 2018).
+Since they dive for long periods of time, it is likely that many animals may be missed during sighting efforts along the transect lines, which would lead to a negatively biased estimate (Gunnlaugsson et al. 2009, Rogan et al. 2017, Hammond et al. 2017, Pike et al. 2019).
 Trials of using hydrophones (microphones detecting soundwaves underwater) to develop abundance estimates have been conducted and may be an effective method of obtaining more accurate data (Rogan et al. 2017).
 Although hydrophones are able to detect animals underwater to make up for those missed at the surface, this method is not yet widely implemented for estimating abundance.

 Abundance in the Northeast Atlantic